panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Initial material for {{FL}} on IPv6 Flow Labels was provided by Gorry Fairhurst.

-Our thanks to C.M.
-Heard, David Black, Erik Auerswald, Gorry Fairhurst, Joe Touch, Joeri de Ruiter, Mohamed Boucadair, Roland Bless, Ruediger Geib, Theresa Enghardt, and Wes Eddy, who provided review comments on previous versions.
+Our thanks to Adrian Farrel, C.M.
+Heard, David Black, Erik Auerswald, Gorry Fairhurst, Joe Touch, Joeri de Ruiter, Mohamed Boucadair, Roland Bless, Ruediger Geib, Theresa Enghardt, and Wes Eddy, who provided review comments on this document as a "work in process".

-Mallory Knodel reviewed this document for the Internet Engineering Steering Group, and provided many helpful suggestions.
+Mallory Knodel reviewed this document for the Internet Research Steering Group, and provided many helpful suggestions.

-David Oran also provided helpful comments and text suggestions on this document during Internet Engineering Steering Group balloting.
+David Oran also provided helpful comments and text suggestions on this document during Internet Research Steering Group balloting.
 In particular, {{Futures}} reflects his review.

+Benjamin Kaduk and Rob Wilton provided helpful comments during Internet Engineering Steering Group conflict review.

 Special thanks to Adrian Farrel for helping Spencer navigate the twisty little passages of Flow Specs and Filter Specs in IntServ, RSVP, MPLS, and BGP.
 They are all alike, except when they are different {{Colossal-Cave}}.